 - Briefly describe the staffing model (number of administrators, co-teachers, aides, etc.) and explain how it will support student achievement.
 Provide teacher-student ratios. - Provide an organizational chart for year one and for when the school is operating at all proposed grade levels.
 Explain the lines of reporting and accountability between the board, staff, any related bodies (such as advisory bodies or parent/teacher councils), and the Management Organization (if applicable).
 Describe the rationale for this structure.
-If working with a Management Organization, please detail who will manage the relationship and the interaction with different staff.
+If working with a Management Organization, please detail who will manage the relationship and the interaction with different staff. - Describe your design team's strategy, process, and timeline for recruiting and hiring the proposed school's teaching staff.
+Include the selection criteria, planned combination of experienced and new teachers, and any unique considerations to support your school design.
+How many new hires (teachers, network staff, and other key school support staff) will the organization have to make each year if approved to open the proposed school(s)?
+(If existing operator) Discuss the organization's current capacity to meet these demands, considering previous hiring patterns, current retention rates, and human resources capacity at the network level.

-- Describe your design team's strategy, process, and timeline for recruiting and hiring the proposed school's teaching staff, including conducting criminal background checks.
-Include the selection criteria, planned combination of experienced and new teachers, and any unique considerations to support your school design. - Explain your strategy for recruiting bilingual-certified, special education, and other high-need teaching specialties. - Discuss the proposed salary ranges and benefits (including pensions) listed in the attached budget (Section 4.1) and explain any financial incentives or rewards that may be included in the compensation system.
+- Explain your strategy for recruiting bilingual-certified, special education, and other high-need teaching specialties. - Discuss the proposed salary ranges and benefits (including pensions) listed in the attached budget (Section 3.1) and explain any financial incentives or rewards that may be included in the compensation system.
 Explain how the salary and benefit plans will enable the school to compete with other schools to attract and retain highquality staff.